 - Loss of interest in activities

-- May need assistance carrying out day-to-day activities
+- Needing assistance to carry out day-to-day activities

 - Inappropriate behaviour

 - Problems with swallowing